mahmoudRiad22/alx-system_engineering-devops/README.md

 # alx-system_engineering-devops
-a scripts holder..for alx se
+a scripts holder..for ALX SE
+each functions of teh scripts will be uodated inside the project folder